wormtreat/textractor/readme.md

 # Textractor

-This is a simple Falcon microservice which accepts various file types and returns any text it's found in one big chunk.
+This is a simple, mostly useless, Falcon microservice which accepts various file types and returns any text it's found in one big chunk.

 It currently accepts txt, pdf and zip files.
-Zip file inception is a thing.
-Zips can include any combination of the three.
+Zip file inception is not a thing.
 Excluded file types found in zip files are disregarded.

 ## Usage